vseloved/rutils/docs/tutorial.md

 The two main utilities here are:

-- `slice` perfoms efficient vector subsequencing (also works for strings) by using array-displacement
+- `slice` performs efficient vector subsequencing (also works for strings) by using array-displacement
-- `vec` creates a dymanic adjustable vector from its arguments
+- `vec` creates a dynamic adjustable vector from its arguments

 There's also `dovec` wich iterates the elements of the vector — a more direct way than using `dotimes` + `aref`.